wyatt-js/StudyStat/readme.md

 * Utilized as fraternity academic chair to track and incentivize studying 📚

-* Downloadable and runnable .app file 📁
+* Downloadable and runnable .app file 📁 (Mac?
+Settings -> Privacy & Security -> Allow)

 * GUI built with PyQt6 🐍